 Etiquette and Protocol

 As C-3PO would tell you, there IS an etiquette and protocol to business-cardery (Not a typo!
 I made up a new phrase.)
-So anyway, there are certain things to do and not-do with business cards both in giving and in receiving them.
-And there’s some great advice out there.
+So anyway, there are certain things to do and not-do with printed business cards both in giving and in receiving them.
+And there’s some great advice out there on that.
 Exchanging business cards can be done with finesse.
 It’s a literal matter of give-and-take, as are most things when it comes to etiquette.
 There are even cultural considerations.
 For example, it’s best not to take a business card out of the hands of a Japanese businessperson with just one hand.
 You should — at minimum — face them and receive their card with both hands.
 Imagine how respectful this would feel to the person giving you their card if you receive the card from a Japanese businessperson who you meet here in the US.

 Resources